Success is never guaranteed, but we’ve often observed that tables will tip for sitters who are willing to wait, concentrate and remain still.

 Table turning — it is one of the earliest and most rudimentary methods for attempting contact with the other side.
 Before the Ouija board, before spirit bells and electronic voice phenomenon, there was table turning.
 The practice was common among spiritualists in both America and Europe as far back as the mid-1850s.

 The method is simple.
 First you need a wooden table — any small one will do.
 We typically prefer three-legged tables, but the four-legged variety also works.
 (It’s better, however, if the table isn’t too heavy.)
-Now gather with you a few friends, interspersing each at regular intervals around your table.
+Now gather a few friends, interspersing each at regular intervals around your table.
 We typically dim the lights and then begin with a guided meditation or short prayer.
 Strange as it may sound, we recommend that you also lead your friends in rounds of an easily recognizable and repetitive song, such as “Row Row Row Your Boat.”

 As your friends sing, each should place their finger tips on the edge of the table.
 They should do this lightly, while simultaneously keeping their palms up and away from the table surface.
 This results in the sitters’ elbows being extended slightly.
 It’s also important that the tips of the sitters’ fingers remain planted near the table’s edge.